-...a finding of a lack of "good moral character" should not be restricted to those acts that reflect moral turpitude.
+... a finding of a lack of "good moral character" should not be restricted to those acts that reflect moral turpitude.
 A more appropriate definition of the phrase requires an inclusion of acts and conduct which would cause a reasonable man to have substantial doubts about an individual's honesty, fairness, and respect for the rights of others and for the laws of the state and nation.

-22. Here, Jimenez has demonstrated, as required by law, that he possesses the requisite good moral character for employment and certification as a correctional officer, and the isolated events that occurred during his youth do not detract from such showing.
+22. Here, Mera has demonstrated, as required by law, that he possesses the requisite good moral character for employment and certification as a correctional officer, and his isolated use of marijuana and cocaine during his youth does not detract from such showing.